realm/realm-js/examples/rn-connection-and-error/README.md

       * With invalid password
       * With non-existent email
 * Listening (and triggering) when a user gets logged out.
+* Listening (and triggering) when a user gets removed.
 * Listening (and triggering) when a user's tokens are refreshed.
 * Listening (and triggering) when the underlying sync session:
   * Tries to connect